34 Amazing Coffee Statistics to Wake You Up in 2022

 20. The COVID-19 pandemic caused a 0.95 percentage points drop in the growth of global demand for coffee.

 In other words, demand for coffee across the world reduced by 1.6 million bags.
-This decline, according to a comprehensive study of the top-20 coffee-consuming countries, is caused by a 1% decline in GDP growth, which in turn is the result of coronavirus restrictions.
+According to a comprehensive study of the top-20 coffee-consuming countries, this decline is caused by a 1% decline in GDP growth, which in turn is the result of coronavirus restrictions.

 Coffee Industry Stats and Facts